apache/druid/docs/content/tutorials/index.md

 Later on, if you'd like to stop the services, CTRL-C to exit the `bin/start-micro-quickstart` script, which will terminate the Druid processes.

-Once the cluster has started you can navigate to [http://localhost:8888](http://localhost:8888) this is the router node that also serves the Druid console.
+Once the cluster has started you can navigate to [http://localhost:8888](http://localhost:8888).
+This is the router node that also serves the Druid console.

 ![Druid console](../tutorials/img/tutorial-quickstart-01.png "Druid console")